All Episodes

 The president is the head of the Republican Party.

-He gets his people in the positions that he wants them to be in the next nominee, the Republican Party, it'll then the transfer of power will effectively occur then, and uh and that guy will start installing his own people at the RNC and uh and this sort of thing.
+The next nominee, the Republican Party, then the transfer of power will effectively occur then, and that guy will start installing his own people at the RNC and this sort of thing.

-Uh Carrie Carrie, in fact, it it it's not automatic.
+Kerry, in fact, it's not automatic.

-Carrie didn't quite pull it off.
+Kerry didn't quite pull it off.

-Howard Howard Dean ended up, but they by there's another war in the Democratic Party over there.
+By there's another war in the Democratic Party over there.

 Carville is out for blood.

-This is the Clinton war machine that is up at full ratchet speed, getting rid of Dean.
+This is the Clinton war machine that is up at full ratchet speed getting rid of Dean.

 Shouldn't surprise you.